syncfusion-content/xamarin-docs/Xamarin/Introduction/Download-And-Installation.md

 ## Install Syncfusion’s NuGet package in Xamarin.Studio

-Following are the step by step instructions for configuring Syncfusion Nuget packages within Xamarin studio,
+Following are the step by step instructions for configuring Syncfusion NuGet packages within Xamarin studio,

 1. Click on the drop-down tool at the right corner of the Packages item in your project, then select Add Packages…